This month has two bank holidays which is reason enough to celebrate—and what better way to do it than to pick from the best city’s best events?

 London Motor Show

-Car fanatics will already be prepping their passes and planning their days, but if you weren’t in the know already, this is your heads-up for the capital’s best-known car show.
+Car fanatics will already be prepping their passes and planning their days, but if you weren’t already in the know, this is your heads-up for the capital’s best-known car show.
 This is a great chance to see all the makes, models and futuristic inventions from the biggest names in the car industry as well as hear talks by motoring celebrities and a range of family-friendly interactive exhibits and activities.

 Indulge yourself in your passion (if your passion happens to be photography that is) with this jam-packed weekend celebrating all things caught-on-camera.
 There will be book signings, special installations, a fair of 80 of the world’s top galleries and three major exhibits.
 Weekend tickets offer the best value for money, but day-tickets are also available.